-We will continue to honor and remember those who have served before, those who are serving today, and will seek to inspire and support future generations to serve in the defence of our country, our native nation, and all freedoms that were intended by our creator for all people to possess.
+We will continue to honor and remember those who have served before, those who are serving today, and will seek to inspire and support future generations to serve in the defense of our country, our native nation, and all freedoms that were intended by our creator for all people to possess.

 Those who are on the journey today and those who may travel this path in the future can rest assured that the Pokagon Bodewadmik Ogitchedaw will support them and their families through this challenging and sometimes difficult journey.